Sunevision X HKBN Next Level Resilience With Subsea Cable Tkonnect

 SUNeVision forms MEGA Camby extending the connectivity edge from highly connected MEGA-i to other high-tier data centres, including MEGA Gateway, MEGA IDC, MEGA Pand MEGA Two.
 Facilities on MEGA Camare interconnected through a dedicated dark fibre network and around 15,000 cross-connects.
 Together with City PoPs of major submarine cables in our facilities, we enable our customers for direct connections to multi-cloud platforms and multi-cloud exchanges with the best connectivity in town.
 The addition of cable landing stations HKIS-1 and HKIS-2 to our data centre portfolio will provide a one-stop-solution to cable owners and users, strengthening our position as the leading connectivity hub in Asia.
 We are committed to supporting Hong Kong as a regional information hub and a strategic gateway to mainland China.

-About HKBN Group Headquartered in Hong Kong with operations spanning across Hong Kong, Macau and mainland China, HKBN Group ("the Group" or "HKBN") is a leading integrated telecommunications and technology services provider.
+Headquartered in Hong Kong with operations spanning across Hong Kong, Macau and mainland China, HKBN Group ('the Group' or 'HKBN') is a leading integrated telecommunications and technology services provider.
 The Group provides a full range of one-stop, high-quality information and communication technology (ICT) solutions and an unlimited services portfolio.
 HKBN's extensive tri-carrier fibre infrastructure covers over 2.54 million residential homes and more than 8,000 commercial buildings and facilities across Hong Kong.
-Committed to creating a lasting positive impact to wherever it operates, HKBN embraces a core purpose to "Make our Home a Better Place to Live" and has received a highest possible rating of AAA in MSCI's 2022 ESG Ratings assessment in environment, society and governance.
-The Group is managed by hundreds of Co-Owners (supervisory and management level Talents in the Group) who invested their savings to buy shares of HKBN Ltd. For more information about HKBN, please visit .
+Committed to creating a lasting positive impact to wherever it operates, HKBN embraces a core purpose to 'Make our Home a Better Place to Live' and has received a highest possible rating of AAA in MSCI's 2022 ESG Ratings assessment in environment, society and governance.
+The Group is managed by hundreds of Co-Owners (supervisory and management level Talents in the Group) who invested their savings to buy shares of HKBN Ltd. For more information about HKBN, please visit

 Legal Disclaimer: